notofonts/noto-docs/src/miniarticles/NotoSansLycian.md

 # Noto Sans Lycian

-Noto Sans Lycian is a sanserif design intended for general use for the Lycian script.
+Noto Sans Lycian is a sanserif design for texts in the historical Lycian script.

-It contains 34 glyphs, and supports 33 characters from the Unicode blocks: Lycian.
+Noto Sans Lycian has multiple weights, contains 34 glyphs, and supports 33 characters: Lycian.

 ## Supported writing systems